pivotal/LicenseFinder/README.md

 ### Gradle Projects

-You need to have Java 1.8 or above installed and you need to install the license gradle plugin:
+`license_finder` supports both Gradle 1.x and Gradle 2.x.
+You need to have installed the license-gradle-plugin in your project:
 [https://github.com/hierynomus/license-gradle-plugin](https://github.com/hierynomus/license-gradle-plugin)

-By default, `license_finder` will report on gradle's "runtime" dependencies.
+By default, `license_finder` will report on Gradle's "runtime" dependencies.
 If you want to generate a report for some other dependency configuration (e.g.
 Android projects will sometimes specify their meaningful dependencies in the "compile" group), you can specify it in your project's `build.gradle`: